Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 This policy does not establish a preference among standards developed in the private sector.
 Specifically, agencies that promulgate regulations referencing non-consensus standards developed in the private sector are not required to report on these actions, and agencies that procure products or services based on non-consensus standards are not required to report on such procurements.
 For example, this policy allows agencies to select a non-consensus standard developed in the private sector as a means of establishing testing methods in a regulation and to choose among commercial-off-the-shelf products, regardless of whether the underlying standards are developed by voluntary consensus standards bodies or not.

 EPA appreciates OMB's current approach, which provides agencies much-needed flexibility to utilize a wide range of private sector standards and focus on the criteria of those standards in determining whether they meet their needs.
 However, as stated above, OMB is currently in the process of revising Circular A-119.
-Until those revisions are complete, EPA will not make final decisions regarding Sections 1, 3, and 4 of the Guidelines, which address standards development, conformity assessment, and ecolabel program management, respectively.
+Until those revisions are complete, EPA will not make final decisions regarding Sections 1, 3, and 4 of the Framework, which address standards development, conformity assessment, and ecolabel program management, respectively.

 Comment: How should EPA define consensus and balance of interests?

 EPA recognizes the critical importance of having a balance of experts and stakeholders participate in the standards development process to ensure that environmental and public health impacts are adequately addressed and that products are available in the marketplace to meet federal needs.
 However, EPA also recognizes the wide array of credible approaches currently utilized to develop standards, and does not want to preclude the use of certain standards based solely on their development process.
 Other agencies have similar interests and goals.
-Again, EPA will learn from the OMB A-119 revision process before making changes to the Guidelines to address these issues.
+Again, EPA will learn from the OMB A-119 revision process before making changes to the Framework to address these issues.

 No. The federal government has identified mandatory sources of supply, including for certain items from the Ability One Program (NIB/NISH), the UNICOR (Federal Prison Industries) programs, and other sources.
 These are statutory mandates, and as stated in OMB Circular A-119, government agencies must use private-sector standards except where "inconsistent with law or otherwise impractical."
-In the event of any conflicts, such statutory mandates would clearly take precedence over the Guidelines.
+In the event of any conflicts, such statutory mandates would clearly take precedence over the Framework.
 Ability One and UNICOR, among other programs, are making great strides in 'greening' their offerings, and EPA and GSA will continue to work with these programs to further these efforts.

-Some commenters assumed that with Baseline and Leadership Guidelines, EPA was also proposing that standards and ecolabels themselves would be rated as "Baseline" or "Leadership."
+Some commenters assumed that with Baseline and Leadership criteria, EPA was also proposing that standards and ecolabels themselves would be rated as "Baseline" or "Leadership."
 That was not intended.
-Rather, the Baseline and Leadership designations are necessary to provide flexibility in how the Guidelines are tailored into product category-specific assessment tools (or "checklists" or "rating systems," depending on the findings in the pilot).
+Rather, the Baseline and Leadership designations are necessary to provide flexibility in how the Framework is tailored into product category-specific assessment tools (or "checklists" or "rating systems," depending on the findings in the pilot).
 While EPA wants to ensure that the assessments of standards and ecolabels are made available to federal procurers (and some may draw conclusions along these lines), the overall goal is clarity and, specifically, a list of recognized standards for federal environmentally preferable purchasing.
 However, some commenters felt strongly that greater differentiation amongst conforming standards and ecolabels would be desirable.
-As such, the pilot phase will also explore if/how to distinguish higher-performing standards and ecolabels (e.g., those that satisfy a number of optional "Leadership" Guidelines) from those that do not go beyond Baseline criteria.
+As such, the pilot phase will also explore if/how to distinguish higher-performing standards and ecolabels (e.g., those that satisfy a number of optional "Leadership" Framework) from those that do not go beyond Baseline criteria.

 One commenter indicated that a major challenge faced by environmental standards striving to recognize only "top performers" is "partial alignment," in which multiple standards are aligned thematically (i.e., addressing the same environmental issues) but not with respect to performance (i.e., rigor).
 For example, a new standard may create confusion in the marketplace by partially aligning with an existing standard by addressing the same environmental impact(s), but requiring a significantly lower level of environmental performance.